 - Select the Risks/Security Patterns menu option to open the Security Patterns table, and click on the Add button to open the Security Pattern dialog form.

-- Click on the Structure page, and the Add button in the associations table to add associations between template assets; these associations form the collaborative structure for the pattern.
+- Click on the Structure tab, and the Add button in the associations table to add associations between template assets; these associations form the collaborative structure for the pattern.
 The procedure for entering associations is based on that used for associating assets.

 - Click on the Create button to add the new security pattern.

-- To delete a security pattern, click on the Delete button besides pattern to delete in the Security Patterns table.
+- To delete a security pattern, click on the Delete button besides pattern to delete in the security patterns table.

 Situate a security pattern¶